Grow | Harvest | Make with Lavender

 Lavandula officinalis or angustifolia

-It's species name "lavare" in Latin means "to bathe"
+Its species name "lavare" in Latin means "to bathe."

 Common names include spike and elf leaf.